 We would love to welcome your child to our friendly and caring Foundation Stage!
-We are able to offer Nursery places for children from their 3rd birthday and a dedicated EYFS Wrap Around Care from 8am until 5.30pm.
+We are able to offer Nursery places for children from two years of age and a dedicated EYFS Wrap Around Care from 8am until 5.30pm.

-3. Communication and Language
+- Communication and Language

-6. Understanding the world
+- Understanding the world

 - Expressive arts and design